-Seeing as this month's reviews have been all Saint Seiya movies, I decided to end this month off by keeping with the same mythology and reviewing another movie...
+Seeing as this month's reviews have been all Saint Seiya movies, I have decided to end this month off by keeping with the same mythology and reviewing another movie...
 I hereby posthumously declare this "Greek Movie Month"!
 Anyway, one of my favorite YouTube video posters is Johnny Millenium, a.k.a. the Happy Console Gamer.
 Though he is all about video gaming he's also a big anime fan and in his, as of this review, most recent video he showed off his recent pickups and one of them was an anime art book for an "anime that no one remembers at all" called Arion.
 He talked about how much he loved this movie, and the artwork looked really great.
 His enthusiasm about the movie made me want to watch it, and after some searching I was able to find it with English subtitles (unofficially, of course).
 So is this obscure movie as great as Johnny says it is?
 Let's see...

 Arion is a little boy, the child of Poseidon, God of the Seas, and Demeter, Goddess of the Harvest.
 Poseidon left his family early in Arion's life so that he could start his war against Zeus over control of the land.
 Zeus has also cursed Demeter with blindness as punishment for Arion's birth.
 One day, Hades, God of the Underworld, visits Dememter and tries to convince her to help him fight his brothers.
 She refuses, saying that she's contempt with her life with Arion, but Hades tricks Arion to come with him, promising a cure for Demeter's blindness that doesn't actually exist.
 Before he knows it, Arion has been kidnapped and is brought to the underworld, where he is forced to become a strong warrior and is told the truth: If he wants his mother to see again then he has to kill Zeus.
 Years later, Arion is sent out to go after Zeus and it is here that Arion's epic adventure begins, one which will reveal the secrets behind Arion's very being and determine the fate of the Titans themselves.